UAlbertaALTLab/morphodict-backend/README.md

 Ideally, the `./deploy` script will handle all of the deployment steps and then you can call that script from the deploy hook, like the legacy app does.
 But for now, this is required.

+## Adding a new language pair
+You can add a new language pair by running `./crkeng-manage newdictsite --port XXXX sss ttt` where `sss` is the ISO language code for the source language and `ttt` is the ISO language code for the target language.
+This command will make all the necessary files for a new backend.